-ASUS dominates the Intel motherboard market too, as their premium option was selected in our roundup of the best motherboards for i9 12900K.
+ASUS dominates the Intel motherboard market too, as the brand made its way into our roundup of the best Z790 motherboards too.

 Firstly, the VRM on the ASUS ROG Crosshair X670E Extreme is top-notch.
 It uses a 20+2 phase VRM to deliver power to the CPU, and it is capable of overclocking the R9 7950X as high as your heart desires.
 ASUS is using 20+2 teamed power stages rated at 110A, and the 8-pin power connector on the board can allow up to 1000W of power to the Ryzen 9 7950X CPU itself.

 The VRM is also superbly well-cooled by a multi-piece heatsink, and the overall power delivery is extremely clean.
 It can be comfortably concluded that the VRM on this motherboard is one of the best on the market, and it will allow you to overclock the CPU to its full potential.